-Statistical comparison of model fields to ECVs, time series analysis of ocean heat content and other climate indicators, consistency of spatial and temporal features in model fields compared with ECVs.
+Statistical comparison of model fields to ECVs, time series analysis of ocean heat content, ocean carbon and other climate indicators, consistency of spatial and temporal features in model fields compared with ECVs.

 Two equivalent reanalyses will be performed with the NEMO-CICE-MEDUSA, ocean model, assimilating CCI ocean colour products, and spanning a period of variability in the El Niño Southern Oscillation (ENSO), in which biophysical feedbacks are known to play a role.
-The two runs will then be assessed against CCI sea surface temperature (SST), sea level and sea ice products (sea surface salinity could also be used if available), as well as in situ observations of temperature, salinity, carbon dioxide, and ocean heat content.
+The two runs will then be assessed against CCI sea surface temperature (SST), sea level and, sea ice products (sea surface salinity could also be used if available), as well as in situ observations of temperature, salinity, carbon dioxide, and ocean heat content.
+A further model run will be performed using level 4 sea state data as an input to the air-sea CO_2 flux parameterisation, and assessed against in situ carbon dioxide observations.